-There are two SATA 3.0 Ports (I-SATA0/1) and eight SATA 2.0 Ports (I-SATA 2-5, S-SATA 0-3) on the motherboard.
+There are two SATA 3.0 Ports (I-SATA0/1) and four SATA 2.0 ports (I-SATA2-I-SATA5) on the motherboard.
 These ports provide serial-link signal connections, which are faster than the connections of Parallel ATA.
-In addition, I-SATA5 also functions as a wireless SATA DOM that can be used to provide power supply to onboard SATA DOM devices.
 See the table on the right for pin definitions.